-There are some days I stop and realize what Amanda and I share on the phone may not be a typical conversation between two mom friends.
-It’s all good I promise but it’s just interests me where our topics lead some days.
-This morning’s Topic was: Male and Female Zucchini Flowers
+There are some days I stop and realize what I share on the phone with my gardening friend may not be a typical conversation between two mom friends.
+It’s all good, I promise, but I find it interesting where our topics lead some days.

-This past week I was out in my garden after dropping my oldest off at school and noticed that my zucchini had blossomed!
-I was so excited!
 Then I quickly remembered that year after year I have issues with my squash not growing.
 I keep trying to grow a garden with my kids and then reality sets in and things just don’t grow.

-Can you Tell from the images which is which?
+Can you tell from the images which is which?

-There are female and male flowers with squash.
-Did you know that?
-I truthfully never thought about it before until she pointed it out for me.
-Once we started talking about it I did recall a few science classes in my youth but I guessed I had simple filed it away from lack of use.
-FYI…The male flower has a long slender stem with pollen and the female flower has a short stem along with a miniature squash at the base of the flower.
+I truthfully never thought about it before until she pointed it out to me.
+Once we started talking about it I did recall a few science classes in my youth but I guessed I had simply filed it away from lack of use.

 Become a Pollinator!

 Here I was out with my youngest daughter teaching her about flowers and pollen and noticing the differences in the flowers.
-We took at with our paintbrushes or Qtips and touched the male pollen and then touched the female blossom, stigma.
+We took it with our paintbrushes or Qtips and touched the male pollen and then touched the female blossom, stigma.
 A little basic reproductive science at the plant level with kids.

 Guess what we discovered a few days later?

 A tiny zucchini that’s actually growing.
 If it had not been pollinated then it stops growing and just turns yellow then to mush.
-Hopefully we can attract more pollinators to our garden this year through planting the right flowers but until then we will be “Assistant Pollinators” .
-Here’s more information below about Pollination and how to attract Pollinators to your garden.
+Hopefully, we can attract more pollinators to our garden this year by planting the right flowers but until then we will be “Assistant Pollinators”.

 Resources for Kids about Bees and Pollination